 Translated from Spanish by George Ygarza.
 Leer este artículo en español.

 This is the second installment in a multi-part web series on solidarity movements between Latin America and Palestine.
-Read the first article in the installment here
+View the series here.

 If we let ourselves be guided by the mainstream media, we might be led to believe that in Latin America there are no movements in solidarity with Palestine comparable to the huge demonstrations in European and American cities.
 In fact, with some notable exceptions, we have not seen major encampments nor the massive marches of hundreds of thousands that have taken to the streets in the countries of the Global North against the ongoing genocide.